Office Timeline

 John Riley Tanner

 John Riley Tanner was born in Indiana in 1844.
-His family moved to the Carbondale area when he was a boy.
-At the age of 19, Tanner enlisted in the Union Army, along with his three brothers and their father.
-The war had a devastating effect on the Tanner family.
-Tanner’s father, and two of his brothers did not survive the conflict.
-After the war, John became a farmer and businessman in Clay County.
-Tanner was elected Sheriff of Clay County in 1870, Clerk of the Circuit Court in 1872, and State Senator in 1880.
-In 1883, he was appointed to the Federal position of U.S. Marshall for the Southern District of Illinois.
-In 1886, he ran for State Treasurer and won by large margins.
-He was very active in the Republican Party, and in 1896 ran successfully for Governor.
-He died shortly after completing his term in office, in 1901.
+When he was a boy, his family moved to the Carbondale area.
+At 19, Tanner enlisted in the Union Army with his three brothers and their father.
+The Tanner family suffered greatly during the war, losing Tanner’s father and two of his brothers.
+After the war ended, John became a farmer and businessman in Clay County.
+His involvement in public service increased: he was elected Sheriff of Clay County in 1870, became Clerk of the Circuit Court in 1872, and State Senator in 1880.
+By 1883, Tanner was appointed U.S. Marshall for the Southern District of Illinois, a federal position.
+Three years later, he ran for State Treasurer and won by large margins.
+Highly active in the Republican Party, he successfully ran for Governor in 1896.
+Tanner died shortly after finishing his term in office in 1901.

 (1885-1887)